Alejogb1/job-board/blog-data/how-to-use-metadata-in-tensorflow-time-series-classification.md

 id: "how-to-use-metadata-in-tensorflow-time-series-classification"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I recall a particularly sticky project back in '18 involving predictive maintenance on industrial machinery.
 We had a mountain of sensor data, a veritable time series feast, but also a significant amount of contextual information—machine serial numbers, production line identifiers, maintenance logs, ambient temperature recordings—essentially, metadata.
 Initially, we focused solely on the time series data, but it wasn't yielding the accuracy we needed.
 It became apparent that the contextual information held vital clues that the raw sensor data alone couldn't surface.
 So, let me walk you through how we effectively integrated metadata into our TensorFlow time series classification.

 First off, understand that metadata in this context isn’t just auxiliary information; it’s often critical to deciphering patterns within the time series data.
 Think of it as providing the necessary context to the algorithm.
 Without it, we might be trying to understand Shakespeare without knowing English.
 The key challenge is figuring out how to incorporate this varied, often categorical, data alongside our numerical time series.
 Simply concatenating flattened metadata with flattened time series, while straightforward, often isn't the most effective approach, as the differing dimensionalities can easily lead to the algorithm prioritizing one over the other, or not learning the interdependencies between them effectively.